MicrosoftDocs/quantum-docs/articles/get-started-azure-quantum.md

 ### Open your code sample on VS Code for the Web

-To explore the sample code further, you can open the code in [VS Code for the Web](https://vscode.dev) and take advantage of features such as improved error messaging, Q# syntax highlighting, and integrated debugging.
+To explore the sample code further, you can open the code in [VS Code for the Web](https://vscode.dev/quantum) with one click and take advantage of features such as improved error messaging, Q# syntax highlighting, and integrated debugging.
 If you already have an Azure account set up, you can connect directly to your Azure Quantum workspaces from VS Code.

 To open your code in VS Code for the Web: